 |Start Date:||Duration:||Level:||Study mode:||Course location:||Course Type:|

-You should have a suitable level 5 qualification as well as GCSE English and math's qualifications grade 4 or above or equivalent level 2 qualifications.
+You should have a suitable Level 5 qualification, as well as GCSE English and Maths qualifications at grade 4 or above, or equivalent Level 2 qualifications.

 |Study level||Cost||Additional fees|

 |19+||6165.00 *subject to change||Fees for September 2022 - £6165 It is not possible to confirm fees for future academic years but the maximum increase each year will not exceed the rate of inflation as measured by the Consumer Price Index (CPI).
 The following course-related costs are included in the fees: - Termly £10 printing allowance The following course-related costs are not included in the fees: - The cost of your personal stationary materials such as pens, paper and folders - Compulsory DBS (if not already employed within the sector and have a current, up to date DBS) - You may choose to purchase books from the recommended reading lists however the College Learning Resource Centre have an excellent range of all books suggested within your units studied – hard copies and/or online - Students are expected to arrange own travel, including to placements Financial support: For more information on Student Finance please go to our HE Finance page.|